 Commercial buildings use a lot of energy and require constant upkeep.
 Eco-friendly companies use sustainable building materials to reduce their carbon footprint.

 Companies often update their current buildings to reduce energy consumption.
-Examples include, retrofitting lights to LED, updating HVAC systems and implementing automatic sun control and shading devices.
+Examples include installing LED lights, updating HVAC systems, and implementing automatic shades.